 Are Starbucks syrups gluten-free?

-Most Starbucks syrups (vanilla, caramel, hazelnut, mocha) are gluten-free.
-However, formulations can change — verify current ingredients if concerned.
+Most Starbucks syrups (vanilla, caramel, hazelnut, mocha) contain no gluten as an ingredient.
+Formulations can change — verify current ingredients before ordering.

 Is the Starbucks pumpkin spice latte gluten-free?

-Yes, the Pumpkin Spice Latte is gluten-free according to Starbucks.
+The Pumpkin Spice Latte contains no gluten ingredients according to Starbucks.
 The pumpkin spice sauce doesn’t contain wheat, barley, or rye.
+The drink is still prepared with shared pitchers and steam wands in a bakery environment.

 Can I eat anything at Starbucks with celiac disease?